Asheville's Premier Fishing Guide Service Trusted Guides, Exceptional Service (828) 691-1506

 The surface area of the French Broad River in Asheville provide anglers with wide sections of river, which offers a lot of room for long cast spin fishing trips.
 The French Broad is great for floating in a drift boat.
 Our guides at Southern Appalachian Anglers will show you how to catch fish and teach you how to fish the French Broad river effectively year-round.

 The French Broad River flows through North Carolina and Tenessee, from the town of Rosman in Transylvania County into the state of Tennessee.
 The river flows through the counties of Buncome, Henderson, Madison, Transylvania, Jefferson, Sevier, Knox and Cocke.

-In Buncome County, the river flows through the city of Asheville, where it receives the water of the Swannanoa River.
-The French Broad is a tremendous fishery, offering a variety of gamefish species including smallmouth and musky!
+In Buncome County, the river flows through the city of Asheville, where it receives the water of the Davidson River, Mills River and the Swannanoa River.
+The French Broad is a tremendous fishery, offering a variety of gamefish species.

-When fishing the French Broad with your professional fly fishing guide you will have the option to use fly fishing equipment or spinning gear.
-SAA provides all the necessary fishing equipment to have a fun day fishing Asheville’s French Broad River!
+When fishing the French Broad River in Asheville with your professional fly fishing guide you will have the option to use fly fishing equipment or spinning gear.
+SAA provides all the necessary fishing equipment to have a fun day fishing!

 History of the French Broad

 The French Broad River is one of the ancient rivers which flows across and throughout North Carolina and Tennessee rather than down from the Southern Appalachian mountains.
 The river was flowing like this before the Appalachian mountains were created.
 It cut a path through the Southern Appalachians as they were created.

 Douglas Dam was built on the lower French Broad by the TVA during the 1940’s and is one of the larger developments on a tributary on the Tennessee River; other include Norris Lake, Cherokee Lake and the Clinch River.